What is the average salary in Brighton, MA?

 New Balance

 New Balance is a leading athletic footwear and apparel company.
-They offer a competitive salary and benefits package.
+They create quality products and provide many benefits to their employees.

 -